nerthul11/HOG_Randomizer/ReadMe.md

 ## Future improvements

-- Have a UI indicator of which locations have been cleared and which haven't.
+- Have a UI indicator of which locations have been cleared and which haven't to improve Godhome tracking.
 - Add the mod to RSM.
 - Fix the pin issues.